anujag24/lambda-layer-tokenization/README.md

 **Step 4.4** Packaged.yaml (created in the above step) will be used to deploy the code and resources to AWS.
 Wait for the stack creation to complete.
 Note the name of the stack is `kms-stack`

-`sam deploy --template-file ./packaged.yaml --stack-name kms-stack`
+`sam deploy --template-file ./packaged.yaml --stack-name kms-stack --capabilities CAPABILITY_IAM`

 Once done, the output will look like